 Mercy Scholar Program

-The Mercy Scholar Program was designed in 2006 as an opportunity for gifted students to continue their studies outside the classroom.
+Mercy Scholars is an opportunity for gifted students to continue their studies outside the classroom.
 The program requires students to maintain a 3.8 GPA and take a minimum of three AP classes.
+Scholars have opportunities to participate in academic competitions outside of Mercy, research independent topics they are passionate about and present their findings, explore local museums, participate in round-table discussions, etc.

 Strike a Pose: Vogue by Emma Cook